Gathang language: Consonants

 Within the orthography, both voiceless and voiced stops are written, words begin with voiced stops only and only voiced stops may occur in consonant clusters or suffixes.
-There is some inconsistency in the orthography to choice of stop intervocalically, the dictionary/grammar written by Amanda Lissarrague prescribes voiceless stops intervocalically, but this is violated many times such as in magu - axe.
+There is some inconsistency in the orthography to choice of stop intervocalically.
+The dictionary/grammar written by Lissarrague prescribes voiceless stops intervocalically, but this is violated many times such as in magu - axe.
 The phonemes /p/ and /b/ may contrast, such as gaparr - baby, boy, and gabarr - head.
 This is unclear.

 There is some evidence of a merger of the dental and palatal stops/nasals, with free variation existing in many words, such as djinggarr~dhinggarr - silver, grey.

 At the end of a word, a nasal may also be pronounced as its corresponding stop.
 (E.g. bakan~bakat - rock).

 Intervocalically, "b" may be pronounced as [v].